nzbri/pd-apathy/AnalysisOverview.md

 using a small set of key variables, and a regularised regression that seeks to tease apart the contributions from individual cognitive tests.

+At this threshold, the main variables associations with an increased prevalence of apathy are sex (more prevalent in men), reduced cognition, depressive symptoms, and lower doses of medication.
+The latter is somewhat counterintuitive but one could hypothesise that, for some patients, a higher dose of dopamine than is required to treat their motor symptoms may be beneficial.

 ---------

 <a href="Figures/cross-sectional_logistic-regression_npi-1.pdf">